Last Updated on 5th November 2025

 Check out our ‘Decoding Digital’ resource: a current, user-friendly online dictionary that explains digital language, acronyms, and emojis.
 Stay informed and help keep the children and young people in your care safer.

-Test your knowledge on other online terminology, acronyms and emojis too!
+Test your knowledge on other online terminology too!

 💚 World Mental Health Day 💚